tomcrick/KinectPaper/README.md

 # KinectPaper
-Paper for ACM Transactions on Computer-Human Interaction (TOCHI)
+Paper for Interacting with Computers journal